aws-quickstart/quickstart-f5-big-ip-virtual-edition-ha/ct-readme.md

 ***\* = Optional***: *Depending on deploying a full or existing network stack as well as various parameters.*

 This solution is for infrastructure engineers, platform engineers and security engineers and provides a validated configuration point for BIG-IP usecases in AWS.
-For more detail of the template, options and other F5 related information please see below:
+For more detail of the template, options and other F5 related information please see below.

 __Architecture__